top of page

 I have an Honours BSc from the University of Guelph in Biomedical Sciences, an MSc from the University of Waterloo's School of Public Health & Health Systems and am presently a PhD student at the University of British Columbia at the Institute for Resources, Environment and Sustainability in the Law, Governance, Justice and Policy Stream.

 My MSc thesis aimed to discern the knowledge and understanding of climate change-related health risks by public health authorities, and evaluate local mitigation, adaptation and risk communication strategies.
-This work is of interest to Health Canada, as it aims to address existing knowledge gaps they have previously identified.
-Consequently, I was an expert reviewer on the latest Federal Government report on climate change and the health of Canadians.
+This work was of interest to Health Canada, as well as municipal health units as it aims to address existing knowledge gaps they have previously identified.
+During this time, I was also lead research assistant on a CIHR-funded study looking into sociocultural and behavioural factors affecting communities' response to countermeasures for the COVID-19 pandemic.
+This research is of interest to the Ontario Ministry of Health, as it aims to identify interventions to build trust in public health authorities and to improve compliance to health measures.

-I am also highly proficient in clinical, wet lab, qualitative and quantitative research methods, having had over 4 years of experience in conducting research at institutions including the University of Guelph, the Hospital for Sick Children, and University of Waterloo.
+Although I mostly use qualitative and social science focused research methods at the moment, I am highly proficient in clinical, wet lab, qualitative and quantitative research methods, having had over 4 years of experience in conducting research at institutions including the University of Guelph, the Hospital for Sick Children, and University of Waterloo.
 I presented original findings as first author, during the third year of my undergraduate degree, via an oral podium presentation at the American Academy of Pediatrics (AAP) conference in Florida in 2018.
 I am a published author in translational medicine, and I have also worked on a systematic review where I was co-lead author; our findings were presented in June 2019 at the European Pediatric Surgery Association (EUPSA).
-I was lead research assistant on a CIHR-funded study looking into sociocultural and behavioural factors affecting communities' response to countermeasures for the COVID-19 pandemic.
-This research is of interest to the Ontario Ministry of Health, as it aims to identify interventions to build trust in public health authorities and to improve compliance to health measures.

 These selection of experiences stand as a testament to my interdisciplinary knowledge, high skill set in conducting different types of research and my high level of proficiency in communicating these findings to any audience.